-Concussion is a very important topic for health care providers, athletes, parents and administrative groups.
+Concussion is a very important topic for health care providers, athletes, parents, and administrative groups.
 This resource is intended to provide information for any individual interested in learning more about concussion.
 The information provided reflects the position on concussion of the American Chiropractic Board of Sports Physicians™ (ACBSP™).
 The ACBSP™ promotes the highest standards of excellence and clinical competence for doctors of chiropractic who specialize in sports medicine and physical fitness.
 The ACBSP™ provides two tiers of certifications: the Diplomate of the American Chiropractic Board of Sports Physicians® (DACBSP®) and the Certified Chiropractic Sports Physician® (CCSP®).
-Each of these certifications utilizes a competency based approach to concussion training and evaluation.
+Each of these certifications utilizes a competency-based approach to concussion training and evaluation.
 The area of concussion management is based upon current literature and includes assessment of candidate knowledge.

 The ACBSP™ Position Paper on Concussion is a valuable reference for any individual interested in concussion.
-This position paper provides answers and recommendations regarding concussion management for ACBSP™ certified doctors of chiropractic, doctors of chiropractic, other medical professionals, parents, athletes and administrative groups.
+This position paper provides answers and recommendations regarding concussion management for ACBSP™ certified doctors of chiropractic, doctors of chiropractic, other medical professionals, parents, athletes, and administrative groups.

 Doctors of chiropractic with a current CCSP® or DACBSP® certification are qualified to manage the concussed individual in any patient population.
 Doctors of chiropractic may be qualified to evaluate, diagnosis and manage the concussed individual.
 The prerequisite management skills for a concussed athlete can be supported by additional education such as the ACBSP™ Concussion Registry Course (ACR-Course).
 The terminal degree of the healthcare provider does not necessarily render the individual competent to evaluate and manage the concussed athlete.
 Mastery of the concussion specific knowledge, skills and abilities to navigate the correct pathways of care are the keys to the successful management of the concussed individual.
-In fact, the states of Alaska, Arizona, Ohio and Washington have enacted legislation that allows doctors of chiropractic who maintain a current ACBSP™ certification and are listed on the ACBSP™ Concussion Registry Directory (ACR) to diagnose and manage concussion and/or make return-to-play decisions.
+In fact, the states of Alaska, Arizona, Ohio, and Washington have enacted legislation that allows doctors of chiropractic who maintain a current ACBSP™ certification and are listed on the ACBSP™ Concussion Registry Directory (ACR) to diagnose and manage concussion and/or make return-to-play decisions.

-The management of concussion in athletics is an area of sports medicine that is clearly in continued evolution.
-Several methods of evaluating and assessing concussion that were once considered standards of care are now defunct.
+The management of concussion in athletics is an area of sports medicine that is clearly in a continued evolution.
+Several methods of evaluating and assessing concussion that was once considered standards of care are now defunct.
 The importance of arriving at correct clinical decisions regarding the assessment, management and return to play criteria of individuals who have sustained concussion remains one of the greatest challenges to sports medicine providers.
-To assist healthcare providers from any profession who wish to demonstrate a level of competency the ACBSP™ offers a ACR-C.
+To assist healthcare providers from any profession who wish to demonstrate a level of competency the ACBSP™ offers an ACR-C.

 ACBSP™ Concussion Registry Course (ACR-Course) and ACBSP™ Concussion Registry Directory (ACR)